Cooking With Wine Blog

 • Heat the chicken stock, salt, and pepper, covered, in a large Dutch oven (or large pot) on low heat, while you prepare a sachet.
 Using cheesecloth, tie the bay leaves, thyme, parsley, and star anise with kitchen twine and add to the stock.
 Turn the heat up, bring to a boil and turn down to simmer, covered, while you complete the next steps.

-• Season the chicken breasts with the 1 Tbsp of kosher salt and 1 tsp of black pepper.
-In a large stainless-steel pan, heat the 2 tbsp of butter over medium high heat.
+• Season the chicken breasts with 1 tablespoon of kosher salt and 1 teaspoon of black pepper.
+In a large stainless-steel pan, heat 2 tablespoon of butter over medium high heat.
 Sear the chicken on both sides to get a bit of color.
-Remove the chicken from the pan and set aside (it will be seared but raw on the inside – don’t try to cook it through on this step).
+Remove the chicken from the pan and set aside (it will be seared but raw on the inside - don't try to cook it through on this step).

 • In the same pan, make the roux.
 Add the butter and melt until bubbling over medium heat.
 Add the flour and stir to combine.
 The mixture will be very thick.
 Cook until the roux is a light brown, and a nutty aroma begins to develop.